corda/corda-docs/content/en/docs/cenm/1.3/signing-service.md

 ## Signable Material Retriever

-The Signable Material Retriever service is an optional service which acts as a bridge between other CENM services and one or more signing services.
+The Signable Material Retriever (SMR) service is an optional service which acts as a bridge between other CENM services and one or more signing services.
 It delegates signing to a plugin, which routes work either to the CENM Signing Service, or to a third party service.
 Third party integration plugins are not provided as part of CENM.

+{{< note >}}
+The SMR is not currently configurable via the Zone and Angel Services, and must be manually edited in 1.3.
+This will be addressed in a future release.
+{{< /note >}}

 ### Running the Signable Material Retriever Service